awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

    The console also displays the number of errors and warnings next to the resource check menu option\.

    The following screenshot shows a **\[FAIL\]** message and the accompanying error message\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/new-gateway-console-error.png)

 ## Configuring Network Adapters for Your Gateway<a name="NICConfiguring-common"></a>

-By default, AWS Storage Gateway is configured to use the E1000 network adapter type, but you can reconfigure your gateway to use the VMXNET3 \(10 GbE\) network adapter\.
+By default, Storage Gateway is configured to use the E1000 network adapter type, but you can reconfigure your gateway to use the VMXNET3 \(10 GbE\) network adapter\.
 You can also configure Storage Gateway so it can be accessed by more than one IP address\.
 You do this by configuring your gateway to use more than one network adapter\.

 **Topics**
 + [Configuring Your Gateway to Use the VMXNET3 Network Adapter](#NICChanging-common)